BioBoost/object-oriented-programming-using-java/all_about_objects/all_about_objects.md

 * stand up
 * ...

 These are called the **methods** of an object.
-They define the possible behavior of an object.
+They define the possible behavior or actions of an object.

 This leads to a more formal definition of an object: